 OBJECTIVE To provide opportunities to better understand, recognize and respect local Mi'kmaw and Treat Rights.
 INDICATOR Number of opportunities to meet with Mi'kmaw community representatives.
 TARGET Ensure a minimum of six opportunities to meet with Mi'kmaw individuals annually.
-VARIANCE - 1 Meeting 2019 Update In 2019, the company met at least 9 times with Mi'kmaq organizations, communities, or individuals related to forest management agreements and other initiatives.
+VARIANCE - 1 Meeting 2020 Update In 2020, the company met at least 6 times with Mi'kmaq organizations, communities, or individuals related to forest management agreements and other initiatives.
+The Free Prior Informed Consent (FPIC) process began in 2020, which included two meetings.